GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 ### 3.4 `ln` and `file`

 - In bioinformatics files can be extremely large, a way to be more efficient is to use symbolic links (aka symlinks) so a file is not duplicated needlessly
 - The `ln` command can create links.
-As always let's look at the options using `--help`
+As always let's look at the options using `man ln`
   - For this command we only really need `-s`, it is generally preferable to use symbolic (aka soft) links
 - We will continue to use the `linux_workshop` workshop for this